objcio/articles/2013-10-08-from-nsurlconnection-to-nsurlsession.md

      [uploadTask resume];

 Download requests take a request as well, but differ in their `completionHandler`.
 Rather than being returned all at once upon completion, as data and upload tasks, download tasks have their data written to a local temp file.
-It's the responsibility of the completion handler to move the file from its temporary location to a permanent location, which is then the return value of the block:
+It's the responsibility of the completion handler to move the file from its temporary location to a permanent location.

      NSURL *URL = [NSURL URLWithString:@"http://example.com/file.zip"];
      NSURLRequest *request = [NSURLRequest requestWithURL:URL];